France Memorial United Presbyterian Church

 France Memorial United Presbyterian Church is a historic Presbyterian church at 3rd and Cedar Streets in the city of Rawlins, Wyoming.

+History

 The Gothic Revival building was constructed in 1882 and added to the National Register of Historic Places in 1984.

+Description

 It is built of stone quarried from mountains north of the city.
 Its 2 ft walls enclose a 30 by 50 ft space.
 It has a three-tiered tower with the top tier made of wood.